 |Most popular sport in summer||Rafting, canyoning, ziplining, hiking, mountaineering, biking|

 |Most popular sports in winter||Skiing, snowshoeing, ice climbing|

 1/3 of the range is located in Italy.
 As most of the mountain belongs to Slovenia, it is often called a Slovenian range.
 Here are two maps that show the location of the Julian Alps.
 On the first, you can see the whole range extending from Italy to Slovenia.
 On the second map, you will find only the Slovenian part of the mountain range.

 Highest peaks, mountains

-The mountain range contains a number of significant peaks that are well known to hikers.
-The most popular, of course, is the two-day tour of Triglav, which is also the highest point and symbol of Slovenia.
-The mountain range two parts:
+The mountain range contains several significant peaks that are well known to hikers.
+The most popular, of course, is the two-day tour of Triglav, which is also Slovenia's highest point and symbol.
+The mountain range has two parts:

 - Eastside: Slovenia